Sea glass

-Sea glass and beach glass are naturally weathered pieces of glass, which often have the appearance of tumbled stones.
-"Sea glass" is physically and chemically weathered glass found on beaches along bodies of salt water.
-These weathering processes produce natural frosted glass.
-"Genuine sea glass" can be collected as a hobby and is used for decoration, most commonly in jewelry.
-"Beach glass" comes from fresh water and is often less frosted in appearance than sea glass.
-Sea glass takes 20 to 40 years, and sometimes as much as 100 to 200 years, to acquire its characteristic texture and shape.
-It is also colloquially referred to as "drift glass" from the longshore drift process that forms the smooth edges.
+Sea glass is physically polished and chemically weathered glass found on beaches along bodies of salt water.
+It consists of fragments of drinkwares or other human-made vessels, which often have the appearance of tumbled stones.
+Weathering produces natural frosted glass.
+Sea glass is used for decoration, most commonly in jewelry.
+Beach glass is physically polished and chemically weathered glass found on beaches along bodies of fresh water and is often less frosted in appearance than sea glass.
+Sea glass takes 20–40 years, and sometimes as much as 100–200 years, to acquire its characteristic texture and shape.
+It is also colloquially referred to as drift glass from the longshore drift process that forms the smooth edges.
 In practice, the two terms are used interchangeably.

 Formation

 Sea glass begins as normal shards of broken glass that are then persistently tumbled and ground until the sharp edges are smoothed and rounded.
 In this process, the glass loses its slick surface but gains a frosted appearance over many years.

 Naturally produced sea glass ("genuine sea glass") originates as pieces of glass from broken bottles, broken tableware, or even shipwrecks, which are rolled and tumbled in the ocean for years until all of their edges are rounded off, and the slickness of the glass has been worn to a frosted appearance.
+Then, the glass will wash to shore where it may be collected.